From Prototypes to Sparse ECG Explanations: SHAP-Driven Counterfactuals for Multivariate Time-Series Multi-class Classification: Background

-~\cite{vanlooveren2020interpretablecounterfactualexplanationsguided} introduces a model‐agnostic method for generating counterfactual explanations in which the search is accelerated and interpretability is enhanced by guiding optimization with class prototypes.
-In their approach, prototypes are derived either as latent‐space centroids from an encoder or via class‐specific k‐d tree medoids, effectively replacing costly gradient‐based searches.
-The method was demonstrated on standard benchmarks, such as the MNIST image dataset and the Adult Census tabular dataset.
+Prototypes, serving as class representatives to guide the search for counterfactual explanations, were discussed by \cite{vanlooveren2020interpretablecounterfactualexplanationsguided}.
+They introduced a model-agnostic method for generating counterfactual explanations in which the search is accelerated and interpretability is enhanced by guiding optimization with class prototypes.
+In their approach, prototypes are derived either as latent-space centroids from an encoder or via class-specific k-d tree medoids, effectively replacing costly gradient-based searches.
+While their work focused on static benchmarks like MNIST or the Adult Census dataset, it established the foundation for using exemplars to improve both speed and interpretability.

+Extending the concept of prototype guidance to the temporal domain,~\cite{Li2025Reliable} recently proposed a framework utilizing ShapeDBA.
+This technique employs Dynamic Time Warping (DTW) on local structural features to compute a representative average (barycenter) that minimizes temporal distortion.
+However, their validation relied on the TwoLeadECG dataset from the UCR Archive, which typically consists of short, pre-segmented heartbeats.
+In contrast, clinical 12-lead recordings involve continuous signals with variable rhythms and multiple cardiac cycles.
+While ShapeDBA mitigates alignment issues in short segments, our framework employs real patient medoids and explicit R-peak alignment to strictly preserve physiological fidelity across complex recordings, avoiding the potential smoothing artifacts of barycentric averaging.

+Furthermore, effective prototype-based reasoning requires not just identifying a similar example, but explaining \textit{why} it is relevant. ~\cite{Karolczak2025} argue that users must understand which specific features make a prototype similar to the query instance.
+They introduced the concept of ``alike parts'', which are segments identified by integrating feature importance scores from model-agnostic methods directly into the prototype selection process.
+By demonstrating that fusing such importance scores, derived from various attribution techniques like SHAP or LIME, with example-based explanations significantly enhances user understanding and perceived transparency, their work provides a strong rationale for our approach.
+This validates our strategy of utilizing importance-driven highlights to identify specific ECG regions, thereby streamlining the clinical reasoning process and ensuring that diagnostic waveform alterations are immediately apparent to the practitioner.

+Synthesizing these perspectives, the literature establishes that seamless workflow integration and interactive visualization are essential for translating the high performance of deep learning models into clinical practice.
+However, a critical gap persists in generating explanations that are both physiologically plausible and rapidly interpretable.
+While conventional counterfactual methods often sacrifice biological realism to minimize the numerical distance to the query instance, and existing prototype-based approaches lack the precise temporal alignment required for complex ECG rhythms, our framework addresses these limitations.
+By combining real-patient prototypes with explicit R-peak synchronization and sparsity optimization, we propose a solution that is physiologically consistent, visually intuitive, and designed to facilitate clinical integration and support diagnostic workflows.